-Here is a conversation with Kim Sumner Mayer (Family Services Coordinator) about how to support family members in recovery during COVID-19.
+Kim Sumner Mayer (Family Services Coordinator) gives tips on how to support family members in recovery during COVID-19.

 Before COVID-19, we created three holiday tip kits for different audiences.
 We provide links to each of these below with the understanding that COVID-19 has affected how we all observe holidays.
 For each of these tip sheets, keep in mind the four COVID-19 specific points below from Kim Sumner Mayer (Family Services Coordinator).
 For example, some of the guides refer to visits home—read these sections with the COVID-19 adaptations in mind: